-If you’d like to learn more on how you can support local farms, click here for some great information, provided by 21 Acres, on what you can do to help.
+In the meantime, if you’d like to learn more on how you can support local farms, visit 21 Acres for some great information provided by 21 Acres, on what you can do to help.
 We look forward to ‘seeing’ you this year for our seasonal Celebration events.
 Stay tuned for details on our 2021 participating farms and businesses.

 Celebrate the season by exploring the beautiful Sammamish Valley during the annual Fall Harvest Celebration.
 Visit farms and businesses to enjoy food and farm demonstrations; take a class; chat with a farmer; enjoy farm inspired art.
 You’ll find a variety of activities that celebrate the fall: learn about local farms; sample freshly pressed apple cider; taste farm-fresh food and local wine; dig in some soil and take a walk in a peaceful farm field.

 Each location will have its own schedule of events during the Valley celebration.
 All ages are welcome and most activities are free.
 Click on the links below for more information and individual schedules on what’s happening throughout the weekend at each farm and business.

 Summer on the Farm

 Join us as we celebrate the fall harvest with our friends and farms throughout the Sammamish Valley.
 There’s a full day of activities for all ages.
 Woodinville Arts Alliance Teen Art Show, Visiting Mini Pigs from Dragonfly Farm, Sammamish Valley Grange & SV Alliance BEEvesting activities (kid-friendly); Farm Walk; Make Your Own Perfume Class (fee, register in advance); Moon on the Farm Herbal Walk.

 21 Acres, 13701 NE 171st St.